Inter CDF SE: History

 Internationale Club de Football Sportegyesulet (Inter CDF SE) was founded in the summer of 2006.
 It was officially registered as a Hungarian football club on 22 August 2006 by the Hungarian government, Budapest football federation and the Hungarian Football Federation as Afrique Internationale Club de Football Sport Egyesulet.
 It was nicknamed "Afrique Inter FC".
 In 2008, "Afrique" was officially removed from the club's name and renamed its current name in other to represent all interest.

-Internationale club de football was founded with the aims and objectives of using the beautiful game of football to channel the energy of children and youths to more positive pursuits whilst preparing them for social integration and leadership roles, regardless of race, nationality or social status.
+Internationale Club de Football was founded with the aim of using football as a means of engaging children and young people in constructive activities, while preparing them for social integration and leadership, irrespective of race, nationality, or social background.

 Non acceptance of then young football players of African origin by most Hungarian clubs and the Hungarian society was one of reasons of the formation of Inter CDF SE, in order to help the boys integrate into the Hungarian society and to keep their dream alive and not being laid astray by some in their community.

 The formation of Inter CDF SE was part of the effort to create an enabling environment for the young talents here to integrate into the Hungarian society.

 The first Inter CDF team paraded footballing talent from Nigeria, Ghana, Cameroon, Sudan, Ivory Coast, Liberia.
 The club also had of a number of talented Hungarians.
 The team was first coached and captained by Nelson Victor.
 Later, former Liberian international by name John Moses was contact to coach the team.
 Which made it to the final of the Budapest Kupa in 2007 which they lost 3-1 to TFSE.
 In 2008 Agonglo Geraldo Joel was contacted to coach the team.
 Inter CDF failed in their second attempt to win the Budapest cup in 2015, losing 1-4 to Pénzügyőr SE who were one division higher.